Darkhogg/LWJTorrent/README.md

 the BitTorrent protocol used to exchange data between peers.
 The name of the package is chosen after the name *Peer Wire Protocol* seen in some places, as the name *protocol* would have been confusing, as the tracker and meta info files also define protocols.
-Using this package can be complicated, but it is in fact almost trivial.
-All you need is an instance of the `PeerConnection` class and some calls to its `process` method.
+This package seems complicated at first, but is in fact really easy to use.

 ### es.darkhogg.torrent.dht

 An implementation of the Distributed Hash Table system used by BitTorrent for trackerless torrents.